saha1972/Crop-disease-detection_using-TL/README.md

 To explore this project download the 'images.zip' file containing the images dataset and the two csv file 'Train.csv' and 'Test.csv'.
 All these files can be loaded in the web site or on the github repos.

-The Machine Learning model notebook *Crop_disease_TF_1.3a.ipynb* can be loaded on the github repos.
+The Machine Learning model notebook *Crop_disease_TF_1.4.ipynb* can be loaded on the github repos.

 All dependencies to install are listed in requirements.txt file.

 ### Files Descriptions <a name="files"></a>

  * images.zip : contains 2699 images showing photos of leaves of contaminated and uncontaminated maize plants.
-Images are in jpg format
+Images are in jpg format.

  * Train.csv and Test.csv :
-    'Image_id' : the number of the image attached to the Train of Test dataset 'Label' : Only for the Train.csv file ; O = no infection and 1 = infected
+    'Image_id' : the number of the image attached to the Train of Test dataset.
+    'Label' : Only for the Train.csv file ; O = no infection and 1 = infected.

- * *Crop_disease_TF_1.3a.ipynb* :
+ * *Crop_disease_TF_1.4.ipynb* :
         This notebook conducts data analysis and model training using Tensor Flow platform and Keras API.

+* requirements_COLAB.txt : file to install dependencies obtain from Google Collab platform.

 ### Authors & Motivations <a name="authors"></a>